create-discord-bot/create-discord-bot.github.io/docs/intro.md

 ❯ Typescript # Recommended, similar to Javascript but it gives you type safety and intellisense.
 ❯ Javascript # Default Javascript.

 ?
+What type of logging do you want to use ? #(Use arrow keys) ❯ Default # Default console.log/error/info/warn
+❯ Pino # Recommended: low overhead, nicely formatted.

+?
 Do you want to enable ESLint ? #(y/n)
 # Recommended, points out errors and bad practices in your code.